Ordering-Free Inference from Locally Dependent Data: Randomized Subsampling Inference on the Mean

-where $A_{n,1} \rightarrow_d N(0,\sigma^2_{LR})$ and $A_{n,2} \rightarrow_d N(0,1)$.
-Hence the test statistic is not asymptotically pivotal unless $Rb_n/n \rightarrow 0$ as $n \rightarrow \infty$.
-The latter condition is much stronger than the rate condition $\sqrt{R}b_n /n \rightarrow 0$.
-(Simulation studies unreported here confirm the superiority of the U-type test statistic to the sample mean type test statistic in terms of the finite sample coverage probabilities.)
-Hence the randomized subsampling approach needs to be combined with a carefully chosen class of test statistics.

-\subsection{Local Power Analysis}
+\subsubsection{Local Power Analysis}

-One might wonder whether the use of the U-type test statistic leads to a test that achieves the $\sqrt{n}$ convergence rate, i.e., the same convergence rate that can be achieved with knowledge of local dependence ordering.
-In this section, it is shown that the answer is negative.
-To make the answer precise, consider the following Pitman local alternative:
+One might wonder whether the use of randomized subsampling inference leads to a test that achieves the $\sqrt{n}$ convergence rate, i.e., the same convergence rate that can be achieved with knowledge of local dependence ordering.
+Here we show that the answer is negative.
+Consider the following Pitman local alternatives:

-where $\delta \in \mathbf{R}^m \backslash \{0\}$ is a constant vector.
+where $\delta \in \mathbf{R}^d \backslash \{0\}$ is a constant vector,